 Contact Dr. Alberto Villamandos for more information and major advising.

 Our students are the heart and soul of our department.
 Here you will find information that will help you decide what course to take in our department.
-Additionally, you can learn about the activities organized by the Foreign Language Club.
+Additionally, you can learn about the activities organized by the Global Language Club.

 That information and more can be found at the links above.